Polish citizenship – the ultimate guide

 You need a lot of documents to apply

-If you belong to the second or subsequent generation of Polish emigrants you will need:
+If you belong to the second or subsequent generation of Polish emigrants you will need most of the following documents but don’t worry if they’re not available:

-- The name and details of a person who will receive the certificate of confirmation of citizenship in Poland on your behalf.
-You can sign a form at the Consulate to give them Power of Attorney for this (you’ll need their name, address, date of birth and PESEL (National Insurance) number.
-Please check with each Consulate about this as some can arrange this for you but Manchester informed me that without this person, the decision goes on file without notification to yourself or the Consulate.
-I organised this through a friend in Poland and she received the letter confirming my citizenship, by registered post and sent it onto me.
+Check with your Consulate if they will receive your confirmation of citizenship document or if someone in Poland needs to receive in which case you will need family or a friend to do this.
+Sign a form at the Consulate to give them Power of Attorney for this (you’ll need their name, address, date of birth and PESEL (National Insurance) number.
+I organised it through a friend in Poland who received the letter confirming my citizenship, by registered post and sent it onto me.

-You can obtain army documents through the UK Ministry of Defence if you have the death certificate and permission of next of kin of the grandparent or great grandparent who served during WWII:
+You can obtain army documents through the UK Ministry of Defence if you have the death certificate (again, obtainable through gov.uk in the UK and permission of next of kin of the grandparent or great grandparent who served during WWII:

 In addition, for countries outside the EU, all certificates may need an official apostille to certify they can be recognised in foreign countries.
-There is a charge of £35 plus postage for each certificate in the UK, through this link on gov.uk.
-Check though, with the Consulate whether it is required first.
+There is a charge of £45 plus postage for each certificate in the UK, through this link on gov.uk.
+Check with your Consulate first, whether an apostle is required.
+In fact I always recommend you contact the person responsible for Confirmation of Citizenship in the Consulate for the area you live in and keep asking them if you are on the right track.

 Translations